Foundational unit (Min. No. 8)

 Bettenson, Henry, and Chris Maunder, eds.
 Documents of the Christian Church.
 3rd ed.
 London: OUP, 1999. (various editions)

 Bradley, James, and Richard Muller.
 Church History: An Introduction to Research, Reference Works and Methods.
 Grand Rapids, MI: Eerdmans, 1995.

-Brooke, Rosalind, and Christopher Brooke.
+Brooke, R., and C. Brooke.
 Popular Religion in the Middle Ages.
-London: Thames and Hudson, 1984.
+London: Thames & Hudson, 1984.

 Brown, Peter.
 The Rise of Western Christendom: Triumph and Diversity, AD 200-1000.
 2nd ed.
 Oxford: Blackwell, 2003.